-The Falls Retreat: This couple spent their savings to launch a garden-to-table bistro and lodge in the Karangahake Gorge
+The Falls Retreat: This couple spent their savings to launch a garden-to-table hidden gem in the Karangahake Gorge

 Meet the city escapees whose off-the-trail bistro feeds their need for community, family and a fine vegetable garden.

 Words: Sue Hoffart Photos: Tessa Chrisp

 This article was original published in the Nov/Dec 2019 of NZ Life & Leisure.